 Q: During the last 12 months (1=Yes, 2=No) iF YES, continue.
 If NO, go to next row (a) How many times? (b) Did you report the crime to the police or a liguru?
 (1=Yes, 2=No) 28 has someone stolen or attempted to steal any livestock from you?
 29 has someone stolen or attempted to steal any household items?
 30 has someone stolen or attempted to steal any cash from you?
 31 has someone assaulted you without a weapon?
 32 has someone assaulted you using a weapon (such as a club, machete or gun)?
 33 have you been the victim of arson?
 34 have you been the victim of witchcraft?
 35 have you been the victim of any other crime or attempted crime?
-If YES: Describe other crime: 36.
-In the last 12 months, have yo worried about crime and safety in very worried)
+If YES: Describe other crime:

-36. In the last 12 mont ths, have you been somewhat worried about, very worried about, or not very worried about crime ar nd safety in your neighbourhood?
+36. In the last 12 months, have you been somewhat worried about, very worried about, or not very worried about crime and safety in your neighbourhood?
 (1=somewhat worried, 2=very worried, 0=not very worried)